 There are many reasons to travel – exploration, adventure, food.
-However, people (too) often say they can’t because it costs too much and is hard to do.
-It’s time to kick these myths to the curb.
-Here are 3 of my favourite beginner travel hacks that you can start implementing today!
+However, people (too) often say they can’t because it costs too much.
+It makes me upset to think people are led to believe something so untrue.
+Don’t believe me?
+It’s time to kick these travel myths to the curb.
+Here are my favourite three beginner travel hacks that you can start implementing today!

 Travel Hack #1: Flexibility